Beatriz Mesquita

 Beatriz Mesquita (born 7 April 1991), also known as Bia Mesquita is a Brazilian Jiu Jitsu (BJJ) competitor and mixed martial artist.
 She has won 24 titles at black belt level in the four major Gi Championships.
 With 10 gold medals, as of Worlds 2021, she holds the record for the most IBJJF World Championship titles at black belt level and is a member of the IBJJF Hall of Fame.
+As of June 20, 2026, she is #11 in the Meta UFC women's bantamweight rankings.

 Grappling career

 Early career

 Beatriz de Oliveira Mesquita began training Brazilian jiu-jitsu at aged five in 1996, besides jiujitsu she also trained in judo, wrestling and swimming.
 By the time she was 10 she had won the Brazilian National Junior Championships, three State Championships and several other major tournaments, she was sent to train under BJJ legend Leticia Ribeiro, in Tijuca, Rio de Janeiro.
 At 15 she trained in Freestyle wrestling winning a junior state title before dedicating herself to BJJ.
 She received her brown belt in June 2009 from professor Leticia Ribeiro, while standing on the podium of the World Championship.
 She went on to receive her black belt in March 2011 again from professor Ribeiro.